PanobinostatOther Names: Farydak, LBH589, PNB, panobinostat lactate Drug Class: Latency-Reversing Agents

-Mechanism of Action: Latency-reversing agent, specifically a histone deacetylase inhibitor (HDACi).2 Panobinostat, a cinnamic hydroxamic acid analogue, is a pan-HDACi that targets many Class I, II, and IV histone deacetylases (HDACs), including the Class I HDAC-1, -2, and -3 enzymes, which are important in disruption of HIV latency.6-8 In HIV-1 latency, HDACs are recruited to the proviral 5' long terminal repeat (LTR), where they catalyze deacetylation of lysine residues on histones.
+Mechanism of Action: Latency-reversing agent, specifically a histone deacetylase inhibitor (HDACi).2 Panobinostat, a cinnamic hydroxamic acid analogue, is a pan-HDACi that targets many Class I, II, and IV histone deacetylases (HDACs), including the Class I HDAC-1, -2, and -3 enzymes, which are important in disruption of HIV latency.6-8 Panobinostat (brand name: Farydak) is an FDA-approved drug indicated for the treatment of multiple myeloma.3 As an HIV therapeutic, panobinostat is currently being investigated as an agent for reactivating latent HIV expression.2,5 In HIV-1 latency, HDACs are recruited to the proviral 5' long terminal repeat (LTR), where they catalyze deacetylation of lysine residues on histones.
 This results in chromatin condensing on nucleosome 1 (nuc-1), which prevents HIV transcription.
 Inhibition of HDAC activity promotes histone acetylation (hyperacetylation) of lysine residues by histone acetyltransferases (HATs), leading to chromatin relaxation and transcriptional activation.8,9 Some research suggests that the activity of HDACis in inducing HIV transcription may not be caused by direct effects on histone acetylation, but may be caused by effects on other nonhistone proteins.7,10,11

 Half-life (T½): In participants with advanced cancer, the estimated terminal elimination half-life of panobinostat was 37 hours.3